pcdshub/engineering_tools/README.md

 ## Creating a new script

-please add help options to your script following this style:
+Please add help and options information to your script following this style, not including text after // which is included for your reference.
+Tailor one these usage messages to describe your script functionality.
 ```
 usage()
 {
 cat << EOF
+Usage: $0 [OPTION] // Can pick one option, no required args
+Usage: $0 [OPTION]... // Multiple options, no req args
+Usage: $0 [OPTION] arg_name // Can pick one option for required arg_name
-usage: $0 options
+Usage: $0 [OPTION]... arg_name // Multiple options for required arg_name
+Usage: $0 [OPTION]... [arg_name]... // Multiple options, any possible number args
+Usage: $0 [OPTION] arg_name0 [OPTION1]... arg_name1  // Pick one option for first required arg_name0
+can choose multiple options for required arg_name1.
+Usage: $0 [OPTION]... [-f file] // Multiple options, option f requires file

-start the eloggrabber, by default look at current exp
+Start the eloggrabber, by default look at current exp // Description of script function.

-OPTIONS:
+OPTIONS: // Example options
--e pass in an experiment to look at
--x instrument logbook
--c controls logbook
--u username
--s script to run and post stdout as sublog entry
+-f file
+   Name of file.
+-v Script prints verbose.
+-d Script runs in debug mode.
 EOF
 }